nomadkaraoke/kj-tools/kj-controller/README.md

 ## 2. Features

-*   **Remote Playback Control:** A simple web interface to play, pause, restart, and stop karaoke videos.
+*   **One-Click Play:** Click any song in the "Available Songs" list to play it immediately.
-*   **YouTube Pre-Downloading:** Download karaoke videos from YouTube in the best possible quality.
-Each video is assigned a unique ID for easy reference and playback.
+*   **YouTube Pre-Downloading:** Download karaoke videos from YouTube in their best available quality.
+Each video is assigned a unique ID for easy management.
+*   **Song Deletion:** Easily remove downloaded songs from the library with a delete button.
-*   **Automated Filler Music:** Plays background music from a local file (`~/kjdata/wii.mp3`) during downtime.
+*   **Automated Filler Music:** Plays background music from a local file during downtime between songs.
+*   **Intelligent Audio Fading:**
-*   **Smooth Audio Fading:** Automatically fades the filler music out over 3 seconds when a karaoke video starts, and fades it back in over 3 seconds when a video is paused, stopped, or ends naturally.
+    *   Filler music fades out over 3 seconds when a karaoke video starts.
+    *   Filler music fades back in over 3 seconds when a video is paused, stopped, or ends naturally.
+    *   Transitions between two karaoke songs are instantaneous, with no fade.
 *   **Live Status Updates:** The remote interface shows the current player state, the ID of the playing video, and a time progress bar.
-*   **Downloaded Song Library:** The interface displays a clickable list of all downloaded songs, making it easy to select the next track.
+*   **Optimized UI:**
+    *   A compact, two-column layout ensures all critical controls are visible on a single screen without scrolling.
+    *   The song list is sorted by download time (newest first) and is scrollable to handle a large library.
+    *   Visual feedback is provided when a song is selected for playback.
-*   **Independent Volume Controls:** Separate, persistent volume sliders for the karaoke video and the filler music.
+*   **Independent Volume Controls:** Separate, persistent volume sliders for the karaoke video and the filler music, consolidated in the main playback control area.
-*   **Always Fullscreen:** The karaoke video player is configured to always be in fullscreen mode.
+*   **Always Fullscreen:** The karaoke video player is configured to always launch and remain in fullscreen mode.
+*   **Synchronized External Player:** A second, browser-based player screen can be opened on any device on the network.
+It plays the same video as the main screen, synchronized in real-time.

 ## 3. Architecture